kobildeveloper/OIDC-node/README.md

-# mIDentity One OpenId Connect Samples
+# mIDentityOne OpenId Connect Samples

 This repo contains plain javascript and express example apps that demonstrate the various OpenId Connect flows